Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

 let admin_fee = value - deposit_value;
 ```

-Now we need to check if the dynamic field for the UserBalance already exists, if it does we can update the balance by joining the newly deposits coins to the bank.
+Now we need to check if the dynamic field for the UserBalance already exists, if it does we can update the balance by joining the newly deposited coins to the bank.
 If not, we need to go ahead and add a new UserBalance dynamic field.

 ```rust
 if (df::exists_(&self.id, UserBalance { user: sender })) {